Go to content, skip over navigation

 Ray Mitchell ’28, delivered a poem entitled “The Message,” highlighting the erasure of the Black experience in America and instilling unity amongst those who have been ignored or deemed “odd.”
 In her reading, Mitchell referenced the comfort drawn from her friends and the Black community.

 Several representatives of the BAA, alongside Bell, cheered students on as the night progressed.
-BAA President Michael Owens had a message to the current students, emphasizing their role as changemakers.
+BAA President Michael Owens gave a message to the current students, emphasizing their role as changemakers.

 “The love you’ve shown each other tonight and [the] support you showed each other tonight—it is going to move us and save us,” Owens said.